New York has enough power for record usage in heat wave

-(Reuters) - New York State’s power grid operator said it expects to have enough power Friday to meet a forecast for record electric usage from air conditioners as people try to keep cool in a blistering six day-long heat wave.
+July 19 (Reuters) - The New York state power grid operator said it expects to have enough power Friday to meet a forecast for record electric usage from air conditioners as people try to keep cool in a blistering six day-long heat wave.

 The New York Independent System Operator (NYISO) forecast consumer power use would peak at 34,600 MW on Friday, up from 33,450 MW on Thursday, which would break the state’s all-time record of 33,939 MW set in 2006 before industrial and commercial businesses cut back on power usage during the recession.
 One megawatt powers about 1,000 homes.